onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

     // and store the returned Vault in their storage in order to allow their
     // account to be able to receive deposits of this token type.
     //
+    access(all)
-    access(all) fun createVault(): @Vault {
+    fun createVault(): @Vault {
         return <-create Vault(balance: 30.0)
     }

-    // The initializer for the contract.
+    // The init function for the contract.
+All fields in the contract must
-    // All fields in the contract must be initialized at deployment.
+    // be initialized at deployment.
+This is just an example of what
-    // This is just an example of what an implementation could do in the init initializer. init() {
+    // an implementation could do in the init function.
+The numbers are arbitrary. init() {
         // create the Vault with the initial balance and put it in storage
         // account.save saves an object to the specified `to` path